joeljeske/karma-parallel/README.md

 * The `round-robin` style will only take every `executors` test suite and skip the ones in between.
 * The `description-length` deterministically checks the length of the description for each test suite use a modulo of the number of executors.
+* The `custom` allows you to use a custom function that will determine if a describe block should run in the current executor.
+It is a function that is serialized and re-constructed on each executor.
+The function will be called for every top level describe block and should return true if the describe block should run for a the current executor.
+The function is called with an object containing 3 properties; `executors` the total number of executors, `shardIndex` the 0-based index of the current executor, and the `description` the string passed to the describe block (useful for gaining context of the current description).
+You can create complex and custom behaviors for grouping specs together based on your needs.
+Note: multiple instances function of this function will exist; one for each spec, this means you cannot rely on a global state inside this function.
+Note: this function is serialized and re-created.
+This means you cannot use **any** closure variables.
+You must only reference parameters to this function (or globals that you may have setup outside of karma-parallel in your spec files.)

 `parallelOptions.aggregatedReporterTest [(reporter)=>boolean|regex=/coverage|istanbul|junit/i]`: This is an
 optional regex or function used to determine if a reporter needs to only received aggregated events from the browser shards.
 It is used to ensure coverage reporting is accurate amongst all the shards of a browser.
-It is also useful for some programatic reporters such as junit reporters that need to operate on a single set of test outputs and not once for each shard.
+It is also useful for some programmatic reporters such as junit reporters that need to operate on a single set of test outputs and not once for each shard.
 Set to null to disable aggregated reporting.

 ## Important Notes